 - (a) An Appeals Committee of five (5) members shall be constituted to hear appeals by applicants who have not been awarded a Research Development Fellowship.
 Only applicants who have been denied a Research Development Fellowship outright shall be entitled to appeal.
 Applicants awarded less "time-off" than requested shall not be eligible to appeal. - (b) All appeals to the Appeals Committee shall be made within fourteen (14) days of receipt of written notification of the Research Development Fellowship Joint Committee's decision on awards.
 Appellants shall submit the reasons for their appeal and arguments supporting their case in writing and may cite, as part of their appeal, alleged procedural irregularities and/or perceived academic misjudgements.
 Appeals shall be sent to the Appeals Committee via the Secretary of the Research Development Fellowship Fund (Health, Nursing & Environmental Studies Building, Room 261).
 Appellants shall have the right to appear before the Appeals Committee. - (c) Upon receiving an appeal, the parties to the Agreement shall then proceed to select from a previously agreed upon pool of ten (10), a panel of five (5) Appeal Committee members.
-In the event that the parties are unable or fail to select the five (5) members of the Appeals Committee within seven (7) days of YUFA's receipt of the Notice of Appeal, the Secretary of the Research Development Fellowship Fund shall inform the Co-Chairs of the
+In the event that the parties are unable or fail to select the five (5) members of the Appeals

+Committee within seven (7) days of YUFA's receipt of the Notice of Appeal, the Secretary of the Research Development Fellowship Fund shall inform the Co-Chairs of the Dispute Resolution Committee, one of whom shall select the members.

-- Dispute Resolution Committee, one of whom shall select the members. - (d) The Appeals Committee once selected shall set the appeals process in motion. - (e) The Appeals Committee shall select its own Chairperson from among its members and a member to serve as secretary, who will keep appropriate minutes. - (f) The Appeals Committee shall meet within twenty-one (21) days of the date of the closing of appeals to hear those appeals submitted to it.
-The Committee shall complete its work within fourteen (14) days of its first meeting to hear appeals and shall communicate its decision within forty-eight (48) hours to the appellants. - (g) If not available from the current year's allocation, release time awarded to successful appellants will be taken from the release time allocation for the following year's competition. - (h) All files submitted to the original RDF Joint Committee shall be made available to the Appeals Committee to enable appropriate comparisons to be made. - (i) All material from the Appeals Committee shall be deposited with the Secretary of the Research Development Fellowship Fund after the appeals process has been completed. - (j) Decisions of the Appeals Committee are final and binding on all concerned including the parties to the Agreement.
+- (d) The Appeals Committee once selected shall set the appeals process in motion. - (e) The Appeals Committee shall select its own Chairperson from among its members and a member to serve as secretary, who will keep appropriate minutes. - (f) The Appeals Committee shall meet within twenty-one (21) days of the date of the closing of appeals to hear those appeals submitted to it.
+The Committee shall complete its work within fourteen (14) days of its first meeting to hear appeals and shall communicate its decision within forty-eight (48) hours to the appellants. - (g) If not available from the current year's allocation, release time awarded to successful appellants will be taken from the release time allocation for the following year's competition. - (h) All files submitted to the original RDF Joint Committee shall be made available to the Appeals Committee to enable appropriate comparisons to be made. - (i) All material from the Appeals Committee shall be deposited with the Secretary of the Research Development Fellowship Fund after the appeals process has been completed. - Decisions of the Appeals Committee are final and binding on all concerned including the parties to the Agreement. - II.
+No new Research Development Fellowships can be earned or awarded after the round of fellowship awards in the 2016-17 academic year are completed.